-The file of global constraints for the matched procedure is then read.
-For every link concerning the matched sketch, the system establishes whether the current form satisfies the join conditions with any of the forms previously recorded in the NODE relation.
-For every new link found, the system inserts a tuple into another relation called EDGE.
-EDGE records the form keys, types, sketch names, and the procedure name of every link established.
+The file of global constraints for the procedure matched is then read.
+For every link concerning the matched sketch, TLA establishes whether the current form satisfies the join conditions with any of the forms previously recorded in the NODE relation.
+For every new link found, TLA inserts a tuple into another relation called EDGE.
+EDGE records the form keys, types, sketch names and procedure name of every link established.